ubccpsc/classy/docs/developer/continuousintegration.md

     COVERALLS_REPO_TOKEN: randomLongString
     ENVKEY: randomLongString

-- The `ENVKEY` is private and you must ask a project owner for it.
+- `ENVKEY` is private and you must ask a project owner for it.
-- The `COVERALLS_REPO_TOKEN` is unique to each `classy` repository fork and found in the next step.
+- `COVERALLS_REPO_TOKEN` is unique to each `classy` repository fork and found in the next step.
-- the `ENCRYPT_ENV` variable is the filename of the CircleCI `.enc` integration file that you would like to use during CircleCI tests see [CircleCI Github Integration](#circleci-github-integration).
+- `ENCRYPT_ENV` variable is the filename of the CircleCI `.enc` integration file that you would like to use during CircleCI tests see [CircleCI Github Integration](#circleci-github-integration).

 #### CircleCI Github Integration